Horse riding in the New Forest

 If you are taking part in an organised event, follow the additional instructions to minimise your impact.
 Help us to protect this special place.

-If you wish to drive a pony and cart on Forestry England land you will need to purchase a New Forest Driving Permit
+There are lots of car parks in the New Forest where you can unbox.
+If you wish to drive a pony and cart on Forestry England land you will need to purchase a New Forest Driving Permit.